OUT OF STOCK

 Pronunciation: FEEN-cuh lah vick-TOR-ee-uh JAH-va

 The original owners of Finca La Victoria first planted coffee in 1872.
 In the following years, most of their coffee made its way into regional blends after being sold to larger estates in the region.
-Mario Martin Lovo and his wife, Nelly, purchased the farm in 2007, not knowing at the time that it had once belonged to his great grandmother, Helena.
+Mario Martin Lovo and his wife, Nelly, purchased the farm in 2007, not knowing at the time that it had once belonged to his great-grandmother, Helena.
 Since then, the Lovos bought smaller parcels nearby, increasing the size of the farm to nearly 60 hectares.
 Along with growing the size of the farm, the Lovos have made steady improvements and renovations over the years.
-In 2019, Mario planted Java seeds that have finally begun to bear fruit.
+In 2019, Mario planted Java seeds that have since begun to bear fruit.

 • Sustainably-Sourced